 By submitting this study for review with a waiver of authorization, you agree to the following statement – DO NOT ALTER OR DELETE unless this section is not applicable because the research does not involve a waiver or alteration of authorization.
 If the section is not applicable, remove the statement and indicate as not applicable.

-Protected health information obtained as part of this research will not be reused or disclosed to any other person or entity, except as required by law, for authorized oversight of the research study, or for other permitted uses and disclosures according to federal regulations.

-The research team will collect only information essential to the study and in accord with the ‘Minimum Necessary’ standard (information reasonably necessary to accomplish the objectives of the research) per federal regulations.

-Access to the information will be limited, to the greatest extent possible, within the research team.
-All disclosures or releases of identifiable information granted under this waiver will be accounted for and documented.
+Not applicable.

 Study Design and Procedures